 (7) Where the Chairperson in relation to a particular appeal appoints a person to be a member constituting the Tribunal for that appeal the Chairperson shall cause the appointment to be evidenced in writing under the hand of the Registrar.

-11. Proceedings before the Tribunal
+11. Proceedings before Tribunal

 (1) The Tribunal, comprising the member or members by which it is for the time being constituted, shall —